Qualification | Diploma

 Please record yourself performing the below Plie exercise:

 Please see the below video.
 Please complete the exercise from 8 minutes 22.
 Prior to this, the exercise is taught in full by our Head of Ballet.
+If you prefer to watch the video on YouTube please click here.

 TECHNICAL CENTRE PRACTISE AUDITION